Medical Training & Residency

 Fort Bliss, Texas

-William Beaumont Army Medical Center-Fort Bliss offers a broad range of medical programs in many disciplines.
-As one of two trauma centers in El Paso County, it sees an average of 1,200 patients daily—10 to 15 percent being trauma cases in the area.
+William Beaumont Army Medical Center-Fort Bliss is a leader in trauma care that also offers a broad range of medical programs in many disciplines.
+It is one of two trauma centers in El Paso County, serving both military and local civilian communities.

 Carl R. Darnall Army Medical Center services more than 145,000 beneficiaries.
-Fort Cavazos has five primary care clinics, four troop medical clinics, 22 specialty clinics, and is home to the 1st Cavalry Division.
+Fort Hood has five primary care clinics, four troop medical clinics, 22 specialty clinics, and is home to the 1st Cavalry Division.

 Madigan Army Medical Center is one of only 21 surgical simulation centers in the United States to achieve a Level One status—the highest for surgical education excellence.
 It’s also the sole recipient of a three-year accreditation from the American College of Surgeons.